Plastic: Greenhouse gas emissions

-According to the OECD, plastic contributed greenhouse gases in the equivalent of 1.8 billion tons of carbon dioxide (CO_{2}) to the atmosphere in 2019, 3.4% of global emissions.
-They say that by 2060, plastic could emit 4.3 billion tons of greenhouse gas emissions a year.
+According to the Organisation for Economic Co-operation and Development, plastic contributed greenhouse gases in the equivalent of 1.8 billion tons of carbon dioxide (CO_{2}) to the atmosphere in 2019, 3.4% of global emissions.
+They say that by 2060, plastic could emit 4.3 billion tons of greenhouse gas a year.
 The effect of plastics on global warming is mixed.
-Plastics are generally made from petroleum, thus the production of plastics creates further emissions.
-However, due to the lightness and durability of plastic versus glass or metal, plastic may lower energy consumption.
-For example, packaging beverages in PET plastic rather than glass or metal is estimated to save 52% in transportation energy.
+Plastics are generally made from fossil gas or petroleum; thus, the production of plastics creates further fugitive emissions of methane when the fossil gas or petroleum is produced.
+Additionally, much of the energy used in plastic production is not sustainable energy; for example, high temperature from burning fossil gas.
+However, plastics can also limit methane emissions; for example, packaging to reduce food waste.